-A. Major Changes to Liquid, Gaseous and Solid Radwaste Treatment System
+A. Major Changes to Liquid, Gaseous and Solid Radwaste Treatment System No major changes were made to the treatment system during 2013.

-An enhancement was made to the liquid radwaste treatment system in 2012.
+As reported in 2012, an enhancement was made to the liquid radwaste treatment system in 2012.
 Modifications were made to provide mobile radwaste system connections downstream of in-plant vessels.
-This will enable the use of a leased reverse osmosis unit (RO), in place of the vendor-supplied advance filtration unit that is connected to the mobile radwaste system connections at the front of inplant treatment systems.
+This would enable the use of a leased reverse osmosis unit (RO), in place of the vendor-supplied advance filtration unit that had been connected to the mobile radwaste system at the front of in-plant treatment systems.